infotus/mobile-app-docs/docs/technical/databases/databases.md

 This application utilizes two hosting database platforms:

-Certainly!
-Here's the updated AWS Database section with the additional information:

----

 ## AWS Database

 The MySQL database is hosted on AWS and is primarily used for managing web content.
 The database includes the following tables: